claratsm/Human-Genomic-Epidemiology-Asian-Course-2022/SNP_QC.module.md

 cd ~/QC
 ```

-- Download the raw genotype data and save it to the current directory
+- Download the raw genotype data in binary format and save it to the current directory
 ```bash
 FILEURL="http://"

 wget $FILEURL
 ```

 ## Dataset
 - Genotyping data simulated from 1000 Genomes East Asian population